karitarr/ShasMaster/README.md

 3- Create a text file to keep track of the movies the script has seen

 4-  Add the file path to the settings

+5- Rename the settings_template file to just 'settings'

-5- Run `ruby shasm.rb` from the command line
+6- Run `ruby shasm.rb` from the command line in the directory where you cloned the repo